-Mr. Mann is legal counsel at Cox & Palmer, a full service Atlantic provinces law firm, and has over 30 years of experience in the practice of corporate and commercial law, with particular emphasis on corporate finance and public utility regulation.
-Mr. Mann has held the position of Vice Chairman of Emera Inc., a diversified energy and services company listed on the Toronto Stock Exchange (the "TSX"), from November, 2004 to April, 2005, prior to which he had been the company's President and C.E.O. since January 1999.
-Mr. Mann was President and C.E.O. of Nova Scotia Power Inc., another TSX listed company, from 1996 to 2004.
-Mr. Mann is the Chairman of the audit committee for NewGrowth Corp and Allbanc Split Corp. and is also a director and member of the audit committee of Logistec Corporation and Brookfield Renewable Energy Partners, four TSX listed companies.
-Mr. Mann holds a Bachelor of Commerce and a Bachelor of Laws from Dalhousie University and a Master of Laws from the University of London, England.
+Mr. Mann is legal counsel at Cox & Palmer, a full service Atlantic provinces law firm, and has over 30 years of experience in the practice of corporate and commercial law, with an emphasis on corporate finance and public utility regulation.
+Mr. Mann was Vice Chairman of Emera Inc., a diversified energy and services company listed on the Toronto Stock Exchange (the "TSX"), from November, 2004 to April, 2005, prior to which he was the company's President and Chief Executive Officer.
+Mr. Mann was also President and Chief Executive Officer of Nova Scotia Power Inc. from 1996 to 2004.
+Mr. Mann is the Chairman of the audit committee for NewGrowth Corp. and Allbanc Split Corp. and is also a director and member of the audit committee of Logistec Corporation and Brookfield Renewable Energy Partners L.P., Mr. Mann holds a Bachelor of Commerce and a Bachelor of Laws from Dalhousie University and a Master of Laws from the University of London, England.
 Mr. Mann is "financially literate" for the purposes of National Instrument 52-110 - Audit Committees and the Board has determined that he is "independent" for the purposes of National Instrument 58-101 - Disclosure of Corporate Governance Practices.
 Mr. Mann is a resident of Chester, Nova Scotia, Canada.